 Fuel and chemical residue or other types of potentially harmful material, such as animal waste, garbage or batteries, which is located in an area susceptible to runoff, shall be removed as soon as possible and disposed of properly.
 Household hazardous waste may be disposed of through community collection program or at any other appropriate disposal site and shall not be place in a trash container.

 Subd.
+7. Removal of Pet Waste.
+No person, being the owner or in charge or control of any pet, except a seeing-eye/guide dog shall allow or permit such pet to defecate upon any public property or any private property, other than the property of owner or person in charge or control of such pet, unless permission of the owner of such property is granted or unless the owner or person in charge or control of such pet immediately removes all feces deposited by such pet and disposes of the same in a sanitary manner, in which latter event such pollution shall be considered abated.

-6. Notification of Spills.
+Subd.
+8. Notification of Spills.